avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GolangCI/Bug Analysis/Scripted Pipeline/Readme.md

 ***
 ## Introduction

-Declarative Pipeline is a streamlined way to define Jenkins pipelines using a structured syntax within a pipeline {} block.
-It offers simplicity, readability, and built-in directives for defining stages, steps, and more.
-It integrates well with the Jenkins UI, provides pipeline visualization, and supports pipeline templates for code reuse.
-It's ideal for teams looking for a straightforward approach to CI/CD pipeline configuration.
+Scripted Pipeline in Jenkins allows users to define CI/CD pipelines using Groovy scripting language, offering flexibility and customization for defining complex workflows.
+It provides an imperative, programmatic approach where users write scripts executed sequentially by Jenkins, with direct access to Jenkins APIs for advanced automation and integration.
+Scripted Pipelines are suitable for environments requiring fine-grained control over pipeline execution and the ability to define pipelines as code.

 ***
-## Why Declarative Pipeline
+## Why Scripted Pipeline
 | Aspect          | Description                                                                                               |
 |-----------------|-----------------------------------------------------------------------------------------------------------|
 | **Organization**    | Markdown tables organize pipeline stages, descriptions, and commands into neat columns for easier readability and understanding. |